 All international students and scholars are required to report to the US Internal Revenue Service (IRS) each year — even if they did not work during the prior year.
 You will not necessarily need to pay taxes; but reporting your presence in the US is a legal requirement.

-The deadline is April 17.
+The deadline is April 15 if you earned US income in 2018.
 The earliest we recommend you file your taxes is mid-February.
 If you are unable to file your forms by the deadline, you must submit an application for Automatic Extension of Time to File Your Tax Return to the IRS.

 (You may not have or need some of these; this is a list of all documents you might need)